kapadiadev/TicketBookingWebsite/README.md

 # TicketBookingWebsite

 Demo Video
-Here in this repository, we have uploaded all the files that are required to develop this application.
+Here in this repository, we have uploaded all the files that are required to develop this Website.

-You can download this app from Spendee.apk folder.

-For more details refer to SRS_Spendee.
+you can refer this files and codes for creating your own websites.